pnnl/raft-model.github.io/README.md

 ### Electric Power Grid Impacts

-A generalized power outage model, the Electric Power Outages from Cyclone Hazards (EPOCH) model, described in Rice et al. ([2025](https://doi.org/10.1088/1748-9326/adad85)), was developed to assess the risk posed by RAFT-simualted TCs to the electric grid.
+A generalized power outage model, the Electric Power Outages from Cyclone Hazards (EPOCH) model, described in Rice et al. ([2025](https://doi.org/10.1088/1748-9326/adad85)), was developed to assess the risk posed by RAFT-simulated TCs to the electric grid.
 Development of this model is actively ongoing.

 ![Power outage risk](/assets/img/outages.jpg)
 > _Historical (1980-2015) and future (2065-2100) tropical cyclone-induced electric power outage risk, as projected by RAFT (Rice et al. [2025](https://doi.org/10.1088/1748-9326/adad85))_